-What are the steps in the persona process?
+What are the steps in the buyer persona process?

 Research → Create report template/questionnaire → Interviews →Internal Brainstorms → Finalize the reports based on findings.

-How often should your team meet to discuss persona planning during the build?
+How often should your team meet to discuss buyer persona planning during the build?

 The answer to how often your team should meet to discuss persona planning depends on a few factors including how many team members you have, where you’re at in the planning process, and how much time your team has to devote.